The Tatler (1709 journal): Subsequent incarnations

 James Watson, who had previously reprinted the London Tatler in Edinburgh, began his own Tatler there on 13 January 1711, with "Donald Macstaff of the North" replacing Isaac Bickerstaffe.

 Three months after the original Tatler was first published, an unknown woman writer using the pen name "Mrs. Crackenthorpe" published what was called the Female Tatler.
 Scholars from the 1960s to the 1990s thought the anonymous woman might have been Delarivier Manley, but she was subsequently ruled out as author and the woman remains unknown.
 However, its run was much shorter: the magazine was published thrice weekly and ran for less than a year, from 8 July 1709 to 31 March 1710.
 The London Tatler and the Northern Tatler were later 18th-century imitations.
 The Tatler Reviv'd ran for 17 issues from October 1727 to January 1728; another publication of the same name had six issues in March 1750.

 On 4 September 1830, Leigh Hunt launched The Tatler: A Daily Journal of Literature and the Stage.
 He edited it until 13 February 1832, and others continued it until 20 October 1832.

 In July 1901, Clement Shorter, the publisher of The Sphere, introduced a magazine called Tatler, named after Steele's periodical.
-After several mergers and name changes it was still in print in the twenty-first century, owned by Condé Nast Publications.
+After several mergers and name changes it remains in print, now owned by Condé Nast Publications.